About Absolute Armenia

 Place to visit in the country: I love to walk in the old part of the Yerevan and have a coffee in one of Yerevan’s many cozy cafes.
 I also love to visit the hidden corners of my city, Etchmiadzin, and show guests the historical value of it.
 Dilijan and Gyumri are two of my favorite places in Armenia to visit.

-Food: Nothing can make my day better then Armenian dolma alongside some fresh greens and cheese.
+Food: Nothing can make my day better than Armenian dolma alongside some fresh greens and cheese.

 Drink: Mineral water, pilsner, homemade lemonade